Birth Control Bingo: Minipills

 In most countries, you'll need to visit your sexual healthcare provider (who may also be your regular doctor) to obtain a prescription for the minipill to fill at your pharmacy.
 Some healthcare plans, national healthcare services and clinics will provide the pill for free.
 For those who have to purchase pills themselves, they tend to cost around the same as combination pills, between $30 and $50 each month.

 With the Minipill it is very important to take one pill every day, within a three hour window every day.
-Unlike combination pills, not taking minipills at pretty close to the same time each day can decrease effectiveness.
+Unlike combination pills - which have a 12 hour grace period before a pill is late -- not taking minipills at very close to the same time each day can decrease effectiveness.

 When you first start the minipill, it is advised to use a backup method for the first full cycle of pills, and some organizations advise using a backup for the first three months (mostly to account for users who take a while to get in the hang of taking pills on time daily).